RachelCol/NY_Superintendents/README.md

-# Analysis of data collected via a survey of public school superintendents
+# NY_Superintendents

-# in New York State.
+Analysis of data collected via a survey of public school superintendents conducted in New York State.